 MIL 100 Introduction to Military Leadership (1) i, ii.
-Introduction into the areas of: leadership, role of the total Army (to include the citizen soldier concept), Soviet Military Forces, Branches of the Army, the on-campus ROTC Program, U.S. Constitution, customs and traditions of the service and physical fitness.
-Emphasis is on the function and organization of the Army.
+Topics include: leadership tips for life success, decision making, the role of the total Army (to include the citizen-soldier concept), teambuilding, great leaders, customs and traditions of the service.
+Emphasis is on defining and applying leadership through problem-solving and reaction course scenarios.

-MIL 102 Leadership Practicum (2) i.
-Course examines squad and platoon offensive and defensive operations, and leadership in patrolling operations.
+MIL 102 Leadership Practicum (2) I. Examines leadership in basic tactical and patrolling operations.
 Includes a tactical application exercise and participation in physical fitness conditioning as a course requirement.
-Emphasis is on basic skills of the individual soldier.
+Students practice leadership according to 16 principles and learn basic individual soldier skills.

-MIL 105 Rappelling and Military Rifle Marksmanship (1) i, ii.
+MIL 105 Rappelling and Military Rifle Marksmanship (1) i, il.
 Course teaches techniques and methods of rappelling, rope management, knot tying, small bore rifle marksmanship and range safety.
 May be substituted for physical education activity credit.
 Category five - Physical Education under General Studies.

 MIL 112 Leadership Practicum (2) ii.
 Continuation of MIL 102.
-Examines advanced squad and platoon offensive and defensive operations with emphasis on patrolling operations.
-Included topics are camouflage techniques, basic first aid, and reaction to obstacles.
-A tactical application exercise and physical fitness conditioning are included as course requirements.
-Students perform in individual and small unit leadership positions.
+Examines advanced squad and platoon tactical operations with emphasis on patrolling operations.
+Topics include: leadership techniques, basic first aid, and problem-solving exercises.
+A tactical field application exercise and physical fitness conditioning program are included as course requirements.
+Students perform duties as leaders of small units.

-MIL 202 Leadership Practicum (2) 1.
-Course examines squad and platoon offensive and defensive operations and leadership procedures in patrolling operations.
+MIL 202 Leadership Practicum (2) I. Course examines squad and platoon offensive and defensive operations and leadership procedures in patrolling operations.
 Includes a tactical application exercise and participation in physical fitness conditioning as a course requirement.
 Students will perform various leadership roles and present classroom instruction.

-MIL 210 Map Reading and Cross-Country Orienteering (2) i, ii.
-Introduction to map reading and orienteering.
-Prerequisite: MIL 100 and MIL 105.
+MIL 210 Introduction to Survival and Cross-Country Orienteering (2) i, il.
+Introduction to survival techniques and how to read a map and use a compass to negotiate a land navigation course.
+Additionally, the course provides basic tips about how to survive in the outdoors.
+Prerequisite: MIL 100 and MIL 105, or the consent of Department Chairperson.